jesse0099/Markdowns/v1-hvs_waf.md

 # Use-case-specific rule groups

 ***PHPRuleSet:*** The PHP application rule group contains rules that block request patterns associated with exploiting vulnerabilities specific to the use of the PHP programming language, including the injection of unsafe PHP functions.
 This can help prevent the exploitation of vulnerabilities that permit attackers to remotely run code or commands for which they are not authorized.

+# Custom Rules

+AWS allows us to write custom rules, providing a set of basic rule units to define our firewall logic no matter how complex it could be.
+For example, we could want to avoid traffic from certain countries.
+With AWS geolocation matches, It's an easy task.

+***Geolocation:*** It blocks requests from countries different from Canada and the United States.

 Learn more on: [Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html)